srujanakanumuri/Chipotle-Doordash-QBR-analysis/insights_report.md

 ### New customer acquisition is declining in Tier 3

 New customer acquisition fell 53% in Denver between September and November from roughly 430 new customers in September to approximately 200 in November.
 Minneapolis shows a similar pattern.
-This is not a slow drift.
-It is a sharp decline happening over three months.

-Tier 1 and Tier 2 markets held their acquisition levels flat across the same period.
-The decline is specific to Tier 3.

-The likely cause is a compounding problem: Denver and Minneapolis have the highest cancellation rates (8.5% and 6.7%) and the highest refund rates in the portfolio.
-When new customers experience cancelled or refunded orders in their first interaction with a brand on a platform, they are significantly less likely to reorder.
-The customer acquisition problem in Tier 3 may not be a marketing problem it may be an operations problem.
-This connection is explored further in the ops section.

-### DashPass penetration is the clearest growth lever

-DashPass customers spend approximately $3–4 more per order than non-DashPass customers, consistently across all eight cities.
-The gap is modest but appears reliable in this data.
-The direction is likely explained by the profile of DashPass subscribers people who pay for a delivery subscription tend to be higher-frequency, higher-spend customers to begin with rather than DashPass causing the spend increase directly.
-Untangling selection effect from causal effect would require a more controlled analysis, such as comparing spend behavior for customers before and after subscribing to DashPass.

-### New customer acquisition is declining in Tier 3

-New customer acquisition fell 53% in Denver between September and November from roughly 430 new customers in September to approximately 200 in November.
-Minneapolis shows a similar pattern.
 Tier 1 and Tier 2 markets held acquisition levels flat across the same period.

 The decline is specific to Tier 3 and is sharp rather than gradual.
 One hypothesis is that Denver and Minneapolis's high cancellation rates (8.5% and 6.7%) and refund rates are creating poor first-order experiences that suppress reordering.
 On a two-sided marketplace, customer trust is built through reliable first interactions a failed or refunded first order is disproportionately damaging because it removes the chance of a second order before any loyalty has been established.
 This would make the acquisition problem a consequence of the ops problem, not an independent demand issue.
 That said, this is a correlation-based hypothesis.
 Confirming it would require first-order cohort retention data specifically, whether customers whose first Chipotle order was cancelled or refunded have materially lower 30-day reorder rates than customers whose first order completed successfully.